 The student selects the comprehensive paper topic in consultation with their advisor and two faculty readers.
 The student prepares the comprehensive examination proposal with the advice and consultation of their advisor, the faculty readers, and any other interested parties.
 All proposals need to meet scholarly standards, such as APA format, scholarly language, and good grammar.
-After the proposal is formally submitted to the PhD Program Office, the readers review it.
-Their critiques are submitted to the PhD Program Office for distribution.
+After the proposal is formally submitted to the Ph.D.
+Program Office, the advisor and readers review it and note if it is approved, approved with qualifications, or not approved.
+Their critiques are submitted to the Ph.D.
+Program Office for distribution.
 The reviews will be given to the student with copies to the advisor.
 The student and the advisor should meet to discuss the reviews.
 The advisor then convenes a meeting of the readers and the student, an oral review, to establish common understanding of the feedback and to develop clear expectations for the comprehensive paper.
 At the oral review of the proposal, the critiques are discussed and readers can formally require "qualifications" to be responded to in the examination paper based on their critiques.